Web hosting allows you to publish your company website on the internet where other people can see it.

 The key things to consider when you choose a web host are:

 It can be hard to estimate exactly how your website will grow and what changes you will make in the future.
-This means it’s often a good idea to get cheap web hosting which you can upgrade easily when you need to, rather than opting for a more expensive package from the start.
+This means it’s often a good idea to start with a cheap web hosting package which you can upgrade easily when you need to, rather than opting for a more expensive package from the start.

 However, do be aware that the very cheapest packages can be a false economy.
 Their deficiencies will show up at crucial times – like when your site receives an unusually high number of visitors or you urgently need support.